 Home > Animal health in the World

 One of OIE’s missions is to ensure transparency in and enhance knowledge of the worldwide animal health situation, including zoonoses.
-Among the formal obligations of OIE Members is the submission of information on the relevant animal disease situation – including on zoonoses present on their territory - in the most timely and transparent way.
+Among the formal obligations of OIE Member Countries is the submission of information on the relevant animal disease situation – including on zoonoses present on their territory - in the most timely and transparent way.
 To accomplish its mandate in this respect, the OIE created and manages the World Animal Health Information System (WAHIS) which is coupled with the World Animal Health Information Database (WAHID) interface.
 WAHID Interface provides public access to all data held into WAHIS database as soon as they are validated by the OIE.
 This extensive database is a cornerstone in OIE efforts to improve the transparency, efficiency and speed with which animal health information is disseminated throughout the world.

 Official recognition of animal disease status: BSE, CBPP, FMD and rinderpest

-This procedure of official recognition by the OIE of disease status goes back to May 1994, when the World Assembly of Delegates of the OIE requested the Foot and Mouth Disease and Other Epizootics Commission (now called the Scientific Commission for Animal Diseases) to develop a procedure for the official recognition by the OIE of the foot and mouth disease free status of Members.
+This procedure of official recognition by the OIE of disease status goes back to May 1994, when the World Assembly of Delegates of the OIE requested the Foot and Mouth Disease and Other Epizootics Commission (now called the Scientific Commission for Animal Diseases) to develop a procedure for the official recognition by the OIE of the foot and mouth disease free status of Member Countries.
 The procedure has since been expanded to include rinderpest, contagious bovine pleuropneumonia and bovine spongiform encephalopathy.
 In 1998, the official agreement between the World Trade Organization (WTO) and the OIE further confirmed the OIE’s mandate to recognise disease and pest-free areas for trade purposes, in the context of the WTO Agreement on the Application of Sanitary and Phytosanitary Measures.
 By acquiring and maintaining its official status, a country demonstrates transparency and helps to promote animal health and public health worldwide, thereby gaining the trust of its trade partners, neighbouring countries and the international community as a whole.